 - You always promote health and correct practices to your family members like they are your clients knowing how expensive it is to be hospitalized.

 - You disinfect and bathe like crazy after arriving home knowing you handled an infectious patient.

 - You stock medicines and supplies at home in case of emergency.

 - After different shifts and change of duty hours (from morning to graveyard shifts) you can’t have a proper sleep.

 - When you get ill and you are paranoid that you are infected with your patient’s disease.

 - You still use medical abbreviations even to your normal write-ups.

-- You give medical prescription to yourself and to your family members.
+- You give a medical prescriptions to yourself and to your family members.
 Sometimes, you even diagnose yourself when you’re feeling sick.

 - When you’re on a long leave or vacation and you miss work.
 (You’re probably on denial because you promise that you’ll never gonna miss nursing, ever!)

-If you’re experiencing two or more symptoms or manifest behaviors aforementioned, you’re probably have this condition called post-duty syndrome.
+If you’re experiencing two or more symptoms or manifest behaviors aforementioned, you probably have this condition called a post-duty syndrome.
 The reason behind this syndrome remains a medical mystery.
 All we know is that once a nurse, always a nurse.